lovelymunjaltw/ros-demo/README.md

-Prerequisite: Need an Ubuntu Machineo or VM
+Prerequisite: Need an Ubuntu OS Machine or Ubuntu OS VM (which can run on Windows and Mac OS as well)

 Install ROS, follow the steps mentioned here: http://wiki.ros.org/melodic/Installation/Ubuntu